FranzZemen/re-data-type/ts-src/wiki.md

 The second property is an evaluation method.
 Its role is:

-1. To ensure that given value maps to the Data Type rules
+1. To ensure that given value maps to the ReDataType Type rules
 2. To perform any implicit conversions (such as converting "1" to 1 for a StandardNumberDataType)
 3. To perform additive functions that can only be performed on the value at run time

 Within the Rules Engine, everything ultimatly resolves to understanding the value of an Expression at Runtime and this method is at the root of it.
-For example, an Attribute Expression of Data Type Number points at design time to some attribute on teh data domain.
-At run time the rules engine fetches that value and passes it through the Number Data Type eval method; what results is the value it uses.
+For example, an Attribute Expression of ReDataType Type Number points at design time to some attribute on teh data domain.
+At run time the rules engine fetches that value and passes it through the Number ReDataType Type eval method; what results is the value it uses.
 This is true of all Expressions except potentially the Function Expression, where the implementor has the option to do otherwise.

 If role 1 is not met or there is an issue with role 2 or 3, the eval method should return undefined.

-The returned value is the shape of the Data Type or a Promise to it.
+The returned value is the shape of the ReDataType Type or a Promise to it.
 It could be a Promise as a result of role 3, above.
-None of the Standard Data Types return a Promise.
+None of the Standard ReDataType Types return a Promise.
 The Rules Engine has several areas where a Promise may be generated, and knows how to convert evaluations from synchronous to asynchronous on the fly.

 In the case of Stock, the evaluation will ensure that the passed in value will be a partial of the shape (all the values